optozorax/unasanu/content/en/index.md

 To suggest a rebuttal to eternalism in simulations, consider the following: we assume that in our world, time cannot be reduced to static structures.
 Therefore, if we believe that in some simulation there's time similar to our own, the only way to define it is by attaching it to our time.
 Thus, time in the simulation flows synchronously with our time as long as we are calculating it.

 This can be refuted in two ways by demonstrating that the "current" moment of time in a simulation is not the only one:
 * We create a duplicate of this simulation and simulate it with a delay of one second.
 So, what time is considered "current"?
-What time do the entities inside the simulation feel at this "particular moment in time"?
+What time do the creatures inside the simulation feel at this "particular moment in time"?
 * There exist classes of simulations called "reversible" ones.
 They can be simulated not only into the future but also into the past.
 Quantum mechanics is reversible, which means such a simulation could be very similar to our universe.
 What if we create a duplicate of this simulation and start to simulate it simultaneously into the past and the future?
 What point in time will be considered current?

 In conclusion, we cannot entirely refute the idea that temporal dynamics can't exist in a computer simulation.
 It can instead be framed this way: a simulation isn't defined by something dynamic, but by static units.
 There's no paradox in this concept, even when applied to our universe.
 Therefore, <span class="green2-bg example">the essential property of time isn't its continuous motion, but rather its role in connecting different layers of information through the laws of physics.</span>